WarrenWeckesser/numpngw/README.rst

 numpngw
 =======

-This python package defines the function ``write_png`` that writes a numpy array to a PNG file, and the function ``write_apng`` that writes a sequence of arrays to an animated PNG (APNG) file.
-Also included is the class ``AnimatedPNGWriter`` that can be used to save a Matplotlib animation as an animated PNG file; see Example 8 for an example.
+This python package (availabe on PyPI at https://pypi.org/project/numpngw/) defines the function ``write_png`` that writes a numpy array to a PNG file, and the function ``write_apng`` that writes a sequence of arrays to an animated PNG (APNG) file.
+Also included is the class ``AnimatedPNGWriter`` that can be used to save a Matplotlib animation as an animated PNG file;
+see Example 8 for an example.

 Capabilities of ``write_png`` include: